gbv/jskos-server/README.md

 * **Success Reponse**

   JSKOS Concept Scheme object as it was saved in the database.

+Note that any changes to the `created` property will be ignored.

 ### DELETE /voc
 Deletes a concept scheme from the database.